rust-lang/book/second-edition/nostarch/chapter16.md

 ```

 The main thread will wait for the spawned thread to finish before the main
-thread starts running its `for` loop, so the output won't be interleaved
+thread starts running its `for` loop, so the output won’t be interleaved
 anymore:

 ```